By Dr. Gene P. Gengelbach, Ph.D., P.A.S.

 - Known to improve hoof health, decrease lameness

-Copper, zinc, and iodine are all supplied in organic forms which have increased availability and efficacy when compared to inorganic sources.
-A field trial conducted in Michigan with dairy heifers exhibited a dramatic decrease of foot rot and hairy heel warts in heifers fed Hoof King for 60 days (see diagram).
+Copper, zinc, and iodine are all supplied in organic forms that have increased availability and efficacy when compared to inorganic sources.
+A field trial conducted in Michigan with dairy heifers exhibited a dramatic decrease of footrot and hairy heel warts in heifers fed Hoof King for 60 days (see diagram).

 Cha, E., J. A. Hertl, D. Bar, and Y.T.
 Gröhn.
 2010.
 The cost of different types of lameness in dairy cows calculated by dynamic programming.
 Prev.
 Vet.
 Med.
 97: 1-8.